 A late Thanksgiving also means:

-We jump right into December – and the start of Advent – with only one day of breathing room after Thanksgiving and Black Friday.
+We jump right into December – and the start of Advent – with only a hot minute of breathing room after Thanksgiving and Black Friday.

 I refuse to be friends with winter, but I do love the Christmas season (my birthday is the day after Christmas, so do I even have a choice?).
 Honestly, I usually enjoy the anticipation and the small, special moments leading up to Christmas day more than I even enjoy the day itself.

 We celebrate the 24 days leading up to Christmas Day as Advent in our house, and we’ve built some meaningful Advent traditions that help keep our priorities in place and our spirits bright throughout the holidays.
-It’s not always as idyllic as that might sound (check out my post on The Secret to Contentment in a Season of Selfishness for a video of my daughter throwing a major hissy fit at the store because she wanted something while we were out shopping for others.)
+It’s not always as idyllic as that might sound (check out my post on How to Raise Grateful Kids in a Season of Selfishness for a video of my daughter throwing a major hissy fit at the store because she wanted something while we were out shopping for others.)

 But as I look at the different Advent traditions in my family and Kristie’s family that really work, I can point to four main reasons they’re such a meaningful part of our Christmas season.